Are you having difficulty recalling the name of the new client you met at the office? Would you rather describe yourself as forgetful?

 1. Regular de-stressing

 On a regular basis, we are constantly exposing ourselves to highly stressful situations.
-Be it academic stress, workload, unfinished household chores, financial complexity or stressors coming from other sources like interpersonal relationships and unpredictable situational events.
+Be it academic stress, workload, unfinished household chores, financial complexity, or stressors coming from other sources like interpersonal relationships and unpredictable situational events.

 We need to remember the who’s, what’s, where’s, when’s and how’s.
 Stress in his highly modernized and over-occupied world is now a part and parcel of everyone’s life.
 People who fail to retrieve information on a particular situation, say during an exam, an interview is because they are either stressed or are preoccupied with stress in that situation.
-Hence, it is easily understandable why a student might forget to write an important yet easy line in the exam when one is stressing over.
+Hence, it is easily understandable why a student might forget to write an important yet easy line in the exam when one is stressing over it.

 Studies have found that chronic stress over a long period of time is bound to hamper the declarative memory of a person (Mc Gauch and Chill) Cortisol, which is also known as stress hormone inhibits the laying down of memories.
 Profound and chronic stress was also found to damage the site of memory, the hippocampus.